 By the mid 1800’s, the railroad industry had declared its prominence over horse power as the dominant means of transportation.
 As cities like Lancaster boomed with industry, Manheim gradually found rails laid through its southern end of town in the 1860’s.
 Over the next 20 years, Manheim would see the development of its railways carry goods and people as far as Columbia, Reading, and Jersey City.

-The station currently sitting at the corners of Charlotte and Railroad Streets serves as an example of this expansion of the railway industry in Manheim.
+The station sits at the corner of Charlotte Street and Railroad Avenue and serves as an example of this expansion of the railway industry in Manheim.
 Completed in 1881, allegedly by famous Victorian architect Frank Furness known for many other Reading Railroad stations, the Manheim station catered to the many industries that crept into town from the Lancaster area, as well as the many passengers traveling to and from Lancaster and Lebanon.